-report death to health insurance
+report a death to the health insurance provider

 Minutes